 All the minutes kept by the Secretary shall be open at all reasonable times for inspection by any member of the Board of Trustees or Executive Committee.

 Vacancies in any office of the Board of Trustees created by death, resignation, failure to accept a nomination to be a member of the Board, or from any other cause, may be filled by a vote of a majority of the members of the Board present at a meeting where a quorum is present.
 Any person selected to fill a vacancy shall serve for the remainder of the terms of the Trustee he or she is replacing and shall then be eligible for further service as provided in this Article.
 Board officer vacancies may be filled through a special election at any regular or special meeting of the Board of Trustees.

 Section 8: Removal.

-Any officer who may refuse or neglect to discharge his or her duties of office may be removed from such office by a two-thirds majority vote of the Board members at any regular or special meeting of the Board at which a quorum is present.
-Any Board officer proposed to be removed shall be entitled to reasonable notice and an opportunity to be heard prior to any vote planned for removal of such officer.
+Any officer who may refuse or neglect to discharge his or her duties of the office may be removed from such office by a two-thirds majority vote of the Board members at any regular or special meeting of the Board at which a quorum is present.
+Any Board officer proposed to be removed shall be entitled to reasonable notice and an opportunity to be heard prior to any vote planned for the removal of such officer.

 Article V: MEETINGS

 The Board shall hold an Annual Organization Meeting for the election of members of the Board, Officers of the University, members of the Standing Committees of the Board, and for the transaction of other business authorized under these Bylaws.
 The Annual Organization Meeting shall be held on the campus of Daemen University in Amherst, New York unless otherwise directed by the Chair of the Board and signified in the Notice of the Meeting.